 My exam is tomorrow and I forgot to schedule it with Disability Resources.
 Can I still take the exam at disability resources?

 Unfortunately, we do not have the capacity to add students to our exam schedule at the last minute.
-Students who do not schedule their exams through the Request for Testing Accommodations form at least 7 calendar days in advance will have to take the exam in class with their instructors.
+Students who do not schedule their exams through Access WashU at least 7 calendar days in advance will have to take the exam in class with their instructors.
 The instructor may or may not be able to provide testing accommodations in class.

 What should I do if I have concerns about the quality of notes from a note taker or if the note taker isn’t sending me notes consistently?

 We encourage students to communicate any concerns directly with their note taker.
 Most note takers are happy to make simple changes to make their notes better and welcome constructive feedback.
 If your note taker is not responsive contact Disability Resources.
 We will act as a liaison between you and the note taker to address your concerns.
 In extreme cases Disability Resources may need to hire a new note taker.